Imo Incident: Implementation of the enlightenment policy

 In January 1881, the government launched administrative reforms and established the T'ongni kimu amun ('Office for Extraordinary State Affairs') which was modeled on Chinese administrative structures.
 Under this overarching organization were 12 sa or agencies, dealing with relations with China (Sadae), diplomatic matters involving other foreign nations (Kyorin), military affairs (Kunmu), border administration (Pyŏnjŏng), foreign trade (T'ongsang), military ordnance (Kunmul), machinery production (Kigye), shipbuilding (Sŏnham), coastal surveillance (Kiyŏn), personnel recruitment (Chŏnsŏn), special procurement (Iyong), and foreign-language schooling (Ŏhak).
 In May 1881, until their return home in September of that year, a technical mission was sent to Japan to survey its modernized facilities.
 They traveled all over Japan inspecting administrative, military, educational, and industrial facilities.
 In October, another small group went to Tianjin to study modern weapons manufacturing, and Chinese technicians were invited to manufacture weapons in Seoul.
-In July 1883, the first Korean special mission was sent to the United States.
-It met with American government leaders, including President Chester A. Arthur, and observed the country's urban and industrial development.